 This is where designers come into play.
 Having a standard, functioning website might be all good and well but if you don’t have that something special, that little extra to make your site unique and stand out, users may not return or have a vivid memory when recalling their experience with your website.

-This area allows you to think big, think out of the box whilst still remembering to remain functional.
+This area allows you to think big, and think out of the box whilst still remembering to remain functional.
 Parallax scrolling, animated banners, rotating icons, gifs, you name it.
 Think of a way to showcase your content in a way that allows it to come alive.

 With all the bells and whistles in place, make sure you don’t forget the most important part of your site, your content.
 Does what you have to offer add value to the user’s life in any shape, way or form?
 What are you offering them, is that offer clear, does that offer make sense, will that offer sell?

-Do research, watch the market, ensure what you have to say has an audience and that that audience is informed enough to make use of what you are offering.
+Do research, watch the market, and ensure what you have to say has an audience and that that audience is informed enough to make use of what you are offering.
 Know your audience, this will help you with the design, usability and creative nature of your website.
 If your intended audience is male, 20-30 who enjoys wine while braaing it’s not going help to design a site with floral patterns and soft colour palettes throughout.

 Consider these four areas when brainstorming the function, design and purpose of your website.
 I promise you, you will have a clearer vision and understanding of what your site will need to look like to perform well with your audience.